William Duncan Baxter: Early life

 in Dundee and the University College.
-In 1886 he emigrated to South Africa, where he joined William Duncan and Co. in Cape Town, a drapery business of his uncle.
+In 1886 he emigrated tCale Colony, where he joined William Duncan and Co. in Cape Town, a drapery business of his uncle.
 When his uncle died in 1895, he became the owner of the business.

 Public life

 Baxter showed great interest in political and civic affairs and from 1904 he was a member of the Cape Town City Council and Mayor of Cape Town, from 1907 to 1908.
 In the organized commerce movement, he served as president of the Cape Town Chamber of Commerce from 1916 to 1918, and again from 1926 to 1928.
 He was also president of the Association of Chambers of Commerce in South Africa in 1918.
 From 1908, he was a member of the lower house of the Cape Parliament and from 1910 until 1920, member of the Union House of Assembly, representing the Cape Town Gardens constituency.